B2B Marketing launches AI-Powered ABM training to help marketers move beyond basic prompting

 - Week 3: Map buying groups, stakeholder priorities, and value-prop fit using AI.

-- Week 4: Create personalised content that lands.
+- Week 4: Create personalized content that lands.
 Adapt one piece across stakeholders and channels.

 Participants leave with a tested methodology, a reusable prompt library, and an intelligence pack for their top account.
 Each session blends teaching, live demos, and hands-on exercises, with practical homework between sessions.